sameribrahimovic/youtube-clone/README.md

 YOUTUBE-CLONE Project
+~ used technologies: NextJs, React, Postgres with Prisma for DB management stored on Railways, ~ live link :

+Project contains :

 - a homepage
   - lists all the most recent videos, in reverse chronological order until the site grows and we’ll introduce an algorithm